andymagill/csp-middleware-nextjs-bug/README.md

-This repo demostrates a bug in the middleware of production builds of Next.JS typescipt projects.
+This repo demostrates a bug in middleware of production builds of Next.JS TypeScript projects.

 Created from the reproduction template of next.js : https://github.com/vercel/next.js/tree/canary/examples/reproduction-template